cerse/2019-09-ChancellorsBuilding/README.md

-# CERSE Meeting at the Edinburgh Bioquarter
+# CERSE Meeting at the Chancellor's Building, the Edinburgh Bioquarter

 ## Content
 * [Purpose](#purpose)